 The lands became more industrialized, improving trade and opportunity for more money, so there was no longer time to let fields stay empty, which is what they needed to replenish the nutrients and minerals stripped from the soil when plants are grown.

 It’s easy to see how modern-day farming practices have helped farmers produce more crops and make more money, but the plants and soil have become stripped of nutrients in the process.
 When a portion of crops were lost to insects like aphids or caterpillars, farmers developed pesticides and herbicides to prevent it.
-And with the development of free market, farmers had to do anything they could to lower costs and produce more crops.
+And with the development of the free market, farmers had to do anything they could to lower costs and produce more crops.